-A more detailed analysis of the output of different models (Fig. 6) shows, how the VGG16 and ConvNext models struggle to relate all the information of the patch to only the classification of the central pixel, leading to a diffuse-looking classified scene.
-This seems most pronounced for the ConvNext model.
-A possible reason for this are the larger convolutional kernels (7x7 in contrast to 3x3) used in the architecture.
-(A retraining with a kernel size of 3x3 confirmed this increased the average accuracy by around 5%).
-The cCNN seems to struggle with using contextual data to separate rough ice and young ice.
-In general, the predicted probabilities at each pixel are higher in the non-dominant class, leading to a seemingly different colour palette in this
+A more detailed analysis of the output of different models (Fig. 6) shows how the VGG16 and ConvNeXt models struggle to relate all the information of the patch to only the classification of the central pixel, leading to a diffuse-looking classified scene.
+This seems most pronounced for the ConvNeXt model.
+A possible reason for this is that the larger convolutional kernels (7 $\times$ 7 in contrast to 3 $\times$ 3) used in the architecture.
+(A retraining with a kernel size of $3 \times 3$ confirmed this increased the average accuracy by around 5 %.)
+The cCNN model seems to struggle with using contextual data to separate rough ice and young ice.
+In general, the predicted probabilities at each pixel are higher in the non-dominant class, leading to a seemingly different colour palette in this visualisation.
+The Unet and Unet++ classifications are largely similar.
+Some difficulty in the separation of deformed and youngice signatures persists as can be seen in the mixing of yellow and cyan areas.